My Black Book

 Radio Bean wins over a diverse, bohemian crowd, wanting great live music in a coffeehouse/bar.
-Speaking of coffee houses, Speeder & Earls (the Pine Street location is a nice spot to dwindle in) for coffee although it’s hard to choose with Church Street’s Uncommon Grounds, Main Street’s Muddy Waters, the waterfront’s Maglianero (where you’ll also see some hip local art), and the Old North End’s Chubby Muffin (The Burlington crowd certainly supports its coffee houses).
+Speaking of coffee houses, Speeder & Earls (the Pine Street location is a nice spot to dwindle in) for coffee although it’s hard to choose with Church Street’s Uncommon Grounds, Main Street’s Muddy Waters, and the waterfront’s Maglianero (where you’ll also see some hip local art).
+The Burlington crowd certainly supports its coffee houses.
 Mirabelle’s wins the pastries and desserts award (and hosts quite a crowd for both breakfast and lunch), and New Moon Café sells the best mini-cupcakes for at least 100 miles, plus some solid juiced drinks, and to-die-for iced coffee.

 Best burger?
 The Shopping Bag wins the award for extreme, the Farmhouse Tap & Grill for its clearly local (and, therefore, superior) beef and Beansie's Bus parked adjacent to the Northern End of Battery Park for landmark food truck (I mean, yellow school bus).